brillout/wildcard-api/docs/intro.template.md

 you can use any NoSQL/SQL/ORM query to retrieve and mutate data.
 That's arguably more powerful than GraphQL.

-(The distinctive difference between a third party and your frontend development is that you can modify your custom API;
-from the perspective of a third party, your custom API is set in stone, but,
+(The distinctive difference is that from the perspective of a third party, your custom API is set in stone, but,